icnrg/draft-irtf-icnrg-terminology/big-picture.md

 # A Sketch of the Big Picture of ICN

 In networking terms, an ICN is a delivery infrastructure for named data.
-For other, complementing views see [](#semantics-and-usage).
+For other complementing views see [](#semantics-and-usage).

     requestor         zero or more           data sources or (node)          forwarding nodes         replica nodes